 Source: Tofu Paratha Pocket Bites

-These spicy and delicious Tofu Paratha Pocket Bites by Anupama Paliwal are a wholesome meal or snack that pair perfectly with the chilled dairy-free raita.
-A mixture of Indian-spiced, crumbled tofu and mashed kidney beans are stuffed into homemade paratha or Indian whole wheat flatbread.
+These spicy and delicious Tofu Paratha Pocket Bites by Anupama Paliwal are wholesome meals or snacks that pair perfectly with the chilled dairy-free raita.
+A mixture of Indian-spiced, crumbled tofu, and mashed kidney beans are stuffed into homemade paratha or Indian whole wheat flatbread.
 It’s warm and spicy, yet not too hot, and so delicious.

 10. Mint Chickpea Cornmeal Tart